erikdubois/Surfn/README.md

 16x16/actions ...  instead of actions/scalable.
 In the first case you can fix your icons to be 16 pixels and not a pixel more.

-I worked on the bases of another icon theme that is on this github Yltra Flat icon set.
+I started to work on the basis of an another icon theme I made i.e. Yltra Flat icon set also on this github.

 #Super Ultra Flat Numix Remix